During a maintenance downtime we will work on the hardware that powers the HPC Cloud. VMs cannot run during that time.

 Your list of

-can only contain VMs inUNDEPLOYED
+instances→VMscan only contain VMs inUNDEPLOYEDstate.

 See below: Instructions to prepare for the downtime.